aRav3n/templates-and-instructions/setup-instructions/react-native.md

 7. In the GitHub repo click **Add File** > **Create New File**
 8. In the file name field, type `LICENSE` (all uppercase).
 9. Under the file name, click **Choose a license template**
-10. Select the desired license
+1. Select the desired license
-11. Submit with this commit message:
+1. Submit with this commit message:
     - ```bash
       chore: add license
       ```
-12. ```bash
+1.  ```bash
     git pull origin main
     ```
-13. ```bash
-    npx expo start --tunnel
-    ```
-14. Update the README using my template
+1. Update the README using my template

     1.  ```bash
         code README.md